Fill your College Details

 }

-// Function to insert a node at the end of the linked list
+// You add a node to the end of the linked list using this function.

 void insert_end(LinkedList* list, int data) {